 As a native of north Collin County, Angie Nelson is an expert in the ranches, farms and lifestyle that make up the growing areas in North Texas and Southern Oklahoma.

-She graduated from Oklahoma State University and has accrued almost 20 years of real estate experience, including residential, commercial and land investments.
-Transactions totaling over $90 million give credibility to her expertise.
+She graduated from Oklahoma State University and has accrued almost 20 years of real estate experience, including residential, commercial and land investments-giving credibility to her expertise.

 Angie began her career as part of a family owned and operated real estate company headquartered in Plano, Texas.
 As a former ranch owner and developer, she is also well equipped to handle larger acquisitions.
 She comes from a long line of "cattle raising," which began with her great grandfather running Herefords in western Oklahoma and continued with her father's Registered Hereford cattle operation in southern Oklahoma.